muntasimulhaque/muntasimulhaque.github.io/_posts/2024-12-16-website-design.md

 You can experience that from the color I used and the overall design choices I made.
 I didn't want the site to be slow and look bad on the eye.
 That's why I didn't use any web fonts, or third party JS library, or even analytics.

 So, there you have it.
 The post I wanted to write to document the design choices I made for this site.
 It's not comprehensive, nor it is complete.
 I know tings will change it the future as I learn more and think better.
-At least, I think I could touch on the topics I wanted to cover and that played important role for the site.
+At least, I think I could touch on the topics I wanted to cover that played important role for the site.